Posts Tagged sexism

 I Was Just Depressed I Couldn’t Bone Her No More

 During an interview this past April, Tyson discussed the day he walked into ex-wife Robin Givens’ house to find her in bed with Brad Pitt.
-As Tyson put it with the delicate sensibilities only a sensitive guy can:
+As Tyson put it with the delicate sensibilities only a sensitive guy like him can:

 “One day, I’m going to her house to bone her again and no one’s home, and I’m leaving and she’s pulling up with Brad Pitt, and I’m sad.
 He wasn’t Brad Pitt back then.
 He was just some little beach-bum-looking dude. […] “I wasn’t thinking about attacking him,” Tyson told Global Grind.
 “I was just depressed I couldn’t bone her no more.”